milosdavidovic/blog.io/_posts/2017-04-25-lorem-ipsum.markdown

 #### Page linking

-It is possible to enable 'jumping' to content just buy referencing to the heading name.
+It is possible to enable 'jumping' to content just by referencing to the heading name.

 Example: